 - Maximum – 15 years

-These sentencing guideline apply to offenders that do not have previous distribution of methamphetamine convictions.
+These sentencing guidelines apply to offenders that do not have a previous distribution of methamphetamine convictions.
 If the offender has been previously convicted of possession for sale of methamphetamine, manufacturing, possession of equipment or chemicals to manufacture methamphetamine, transporting for sale, importing into the state, or offering to transport or import methamphetamine into the state for sale, the offender will face the following enhanced sentencing guidelines:

 - Minimum – 10 years